Charles V of Lorraine: Life

-His grandson, Francis I (1708-1765), became Holy Roman Emperor in 1745.

-His cousin Charles Henri, Prince of Vaudémont (1649-1723) was also a talented military commander; he was excluded from the succession as his father's second marriage was not recognised by the Catholic Church.

 Career

 Charles, who always called himself Carolus, was destined for a career in the church as a younger son.
 In 1648 he became provost of Saint-Dié and in 1649 abbot of Gorze Abbey.
 However, the death of his older brother Ferdinand in 1659 made him heir to Lorraine and Bar.
 He resigned from his church offices and switched to a military career.

 Charles was engaged to Marie Jeanne of Savoy but after his uncle was restored as Duke of Lorraine in 1661, he abandoned this marriage and returned to the Imperial court at Vienna.
 He took up a career in the Imperial Army in 1663, his first major action being Saint Gotthard in 1664, where he served under the Imperial commander, Raimondo Montecuccoli.